 Longer storage period for the harvested crop

-Another technique is the deliberate interbreeding or of closely or distantly related individuals to supply new crop varieties or lines with desirable properties.
+Another technique is the deliberate interbreeding of closely or distantly related individuals to supply new crop varieties or lines with desirable properties.
 Cross breeding plants are used to introduce traits or genes from one variety or line into a replacement genetic background.

 Critics of organic agriculture claim it's too low-yielding to be a viable alternative to standard agriculture.
 However, part of that poor performance may be the result of growing poorly adapted varieties.
 Breeding varieties specifically adapted to the unique conditions of organic agriculture is critical for this sector to understand its full potential.